 On FEB 04, 2019, Steffen defended his doctoral thesis on the topic of „Big Data Meets Biology – Revealing Hidden Layers Of Information“.
 Steffen has contributed to workflow and data modularization concepts for RNA-Sequencing and metatranscriptome experiments, developed an approach for the automated and reliable detection of homologs to bacterial sRNAs and much more.
 Big congratulations for finishing the thesis work so well!

-On July 28 Ulrike (Uli) Pfreundt has defended her doctoral thesis on „The non-coding paradox of Trichodesmium – Lifestyles and strategies in the oligotrophic marine environment“ with the highest possible rating summa cum laude.
-Big congratulations to this phantastic outcome!
+Yesterday, on OCT 10, 2018, Juliane has defended her doctoral thesis on „Identification and characterization of crRNA processing endoribonucleases and new insights in adaptation and interference during CRISPR-Cas immunity in the model cyanobacterium Synechocystis sp.
+PCC 6803“ with the rarely awarded highest possible rating summa cum laude.
+Big congratulations from all Cyanolabbers to this phantastic outcome!